segmentio/segment-docs/src/connections/sources/catalog/libraries/website/javascript/index.md

 `timeout` is the number of milliseconds that forces all events queued for batching to be sent, regardless of the batch size, once it’s reached.
 For example, `timeout: 5000` sends every event in the batch to Segment once 5 seconds passes.

 ### Implicit and explicit batching
-All batching is done implicitly and doesn’t require you to change your Analytics.js implementation.
+All batching is done implicitly as it doesn’t require you to change your Analytics.js implementation.
+Implicit batching is a great option is you want an out of the box approach to batching as you only need to add the required parameters to your load method (mentioned above in Setup) and Analytics.js will handle the rest.

 You can fire your analytics events as usual and assume they’ll be delivered the same as individual events would.
 This code block shows implicit batching: